Tolo789/Gomoku/README.md

 # Gomoku
-AI project done by Claudio Mutti and Hamza Louar
+AI and online project done by Claudio Mutti and Hamza Louar

 # Objective
-Create an AI which can play the Gomoku game, also create a player-vs-player mode where you can ask the help of the AI.
+Create an AI which can play the Gomoku game (a 2 players turn-based board game), also create a player-vs-player mode where you can ask the help of the AI.

 # Project's Constraints
 The AI must have the following constraints: